bjgrosse/simple-embeddable-react-widget/README.md

 ```

 # Acknowledgments
-I found a lot of guidance in this project from the following sites:
+I found helpful guidance in this project from the following sites:

 https://blog.jenyay.com/building-javascript-widget/